Trajan: Rise to power

 Domitian's successor, Nerva, was unpopular with the army, and had been forced by his Praetorian Prefect Casperius Aelianus to execute Domitian's killers.
 Nerva needed the army's support to avoid being ousted.
 He accomplished this in the summer of 97 by naming Trajan as his adoptive son and successor, claiming that this was entirely due to Trajan's outstanding military merits.
 There are hints, however, in contemporary literary sources that Trajan's adoption was imposed on Nerva.
 Pliny implied as much when he wrote that, although an emperor could not be coerced into doing something, if this was the way in which Trajan was raised to power, then it was worth it.
 Alice König argues that the notion of a natural continuity between Nerva's and Trajan's reigns was an ex post facto fiction developed by authors writing under Trajan, including Tacitus and Pliny.

 According to the Historia Augusta, the future Emperor Hadrian brought word to Trajan of his adoption.
 Trajan retained Hadrian on the Rhine frontier as a military tribune, and Hadrian thus became privy to the circle of friends and relations with whom Trajan surrounded himself.
 Among them was Lucius Licinius Sura, a Roman senator born in Spain and the governor of Germania Inferior, who was Trajan's personal friend and became an official adviser of the Emperor.
 Sura was highly influential, and was appointed consul for a third term in 107.
+(Note: Some sources credit Sura with building a bathhouse on Rome's Aventine Hill, and naming the bathhouse after himself; others claim the bathhouse was named in his honour but built by Trajan.
+In either case, the association of his name with a public building was a signal honour; most public buildings in the capital were named after members of the imperial family.)
+(Note: Sura's baths were later enlarged by the third century emperor Decius, to emphasise his link to Trajan.)
 Some senators may have resented Sura's activities as a kingmaker and éminence grise, among them the historian Tacitus, who acknowledged Sura's military and oratorical talents, but compared his rapacity and devious ways to those of Vespasian's éminence grise Licinius Mucianus.
 Sura is said to have informed Hadrian in 108 that he had been chosen as Trajan's imperial heir.